-- 1. At any stage of a criminal trial, a request of the prosecution to be introduced to the information that the prosecution intends to submit to the court as evidence, shall be immediately satisfied.
-The prosecution shall, in cases provided for by this Section, also be obliged to provide to the defence all available acquitting evidences. - 2.
-After satisfying a request of the defence, the prosecution may receive from the defence the information that the latter intends to submit to the court as the evidence. - 3.
-The failure to submit fully to the party the materials available by the moment after the request of information exchange shall cause these materials to be recognised as the inadmissible evidence. - 4.
-With respect to the exchange of information by the parties provided for by paragraphs one and two of this article, a protocol shall be drafted a copy whereof, together with the criminal case, shall be submitted to the court. - 5.
-The right of the defence to obtain information may, by motion of the prosecution, only be restricted by a court only as to the information that has been acquired as a result of operative-investigative or secret investigative actions and only before a pre-trial sitting. - 6.
-Not later than five working days before the pre-trial sitting, the parties shall submit to each other and to the court the complete information available by the moment that they intend to submit to the court as an evidence. - 7.
-The parties shall, at their expense, submit to each other information in the form of a copy of a document, and in the case of other materials in the form of a notice.
-The material evidence may also be inspected, unless this causes to damage or destroy them or the trace on them. - 8.
-Before introducing the accused before a court, the parties shall be obliged to provide each other with the opportunity to become familiar with the information and evidence they intend to submit to the court, also to submit copies of written evidences.
+1. At any stage of a criminal trial, a request of the prosecution to be introduced to the information that the prosecution intends to submit to the court as an evidence, shall be immediately satisfied.
+The prosecution shall, in cases provided for by this Section, also be obliged to provide to the defence all available acquitting evidences.

+2. After satisfying a request of the defence, the prosecution may receive from the defence the information that the latter intends to submit to the court as an evidence.

+3. The failure to submit fully to the party the materials available by the moment after the request of information exchange shall cause these materials to be recognised as an inadmissible evidence.

+4. With respect to the exchange of information by the parties provided for by paragraphs one and two of this article, a protocol shall be drafted a copy whereof, together with the criminal case, shall be submitted to the court.

+5. The right of the defence to obtain information may, by motion of the prosecution, only be restricted by a court only as to the information that has been acquired as a result of operative-investigative or secret investigative actions and only before a pre-trial sitting.

+6. Not later than five working days before the pre-trial sitting, the parties shall submit to each other and to the court the complete information available by the moment that they intend to submit to the court as an evidence.

+7. The parties shall, at their expense, submit to each other information in the form of a copy of a document, and in the case of other materials - in the form of a notice. material evidences may also be inspected, unless this causes to damage or destroy them or the trace on them.

+8. Before introducing the accused before a court, the parties shall be obliged to provide each other with the opportunity to become familiar with the information and evidence they intend to submit to the court, also to submit copies of written evidences.
-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328

-Law of Georgia No 3891 of 7 December 2010 - LHG I, No 67, 9.12.2010, Art.
-418
+Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Article 328 Law of Georgia No 3891 of 7 December 2010 - LHG I, No 67, 9.12.2010, Article 418 Law of Georgia No 4631 of 5 May 2011 - web-site, 19.5.2011 Law of Georgia No 2634 of 1 August 2014 - web-site, 18.8.2014

-Article 84 - (Invalidated)

-Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328
+Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Article 328

-Chapter XI - Procedural liability for non-performance of procedural duties and for disrupting order in a courtroom
+Chapter XI - Procedural liability for non-performance of procedural duties and for disrupting order in a courtroom.